icopy-site/awesome/docs/awesome/awesome-eosio.md

 - [pete001/eos-bp-failover](https://github.com/pete001/eos-bp-failover) - EOSIO Block Producer Failover Scripts.
 - [eosdetroit/bp-playbook](https://github.com/eosdetroit/bp-playbook) - A set of playbooks to make managing EOS.IO nodes easier.
 - [eoseoul/eos-ramcost](https://github.com/eoseoul/eos-ramcost) - Adjusting supply of a token and connector balance of bancor during final phase of boot.
+- [eosdetroit/nodesuite](https://github.com/eosdetroit/nodesuite) - Nodesuite is a tool to simplify the management and configuration of eosio nodes through the use of Ansible playbooks.

 ### Other in Developers